NathanSepul/flutter_appollo_circle_ci/README.rst

-In this exemple we have 3 parametres:
+In this exemple we have 3 variables:

 * *EMAIL_APPOLO* is the email to connect to your account on appollo
 * *PASSWORD_APPOLLO* is the password to connect to your account on appollo
 * *APPLICATION_KEY* is the key off your application.

+Here is the `documentation <https://circleci.com/docs/env-vars/>`_ for variables on CircleCI

+|

 .. note:: If you forgot the application's Appollo key you can use this following command :  `appollo app ls`